blocknative/web3-onboard/docs/src/lib/components/examples/connect-wallet/ReactConnectWallet.md

     // If the wallet has a provider than the wallet is connected if (wallet?.provider) {
       setProvider(new ethers.providers.Web3Provider(wallet.provider, 'any'))
+          // if using ethers v6 this is:
+    // ethersProvider = new ethers.BrowserProvider(wallet.provider, 'any')
     }
   }, [wallet])